firasmidani/amiga/docs/_posts/2020-04-16-command-line-interface.md

 `-t` or `--interval`

 Used to define the interval between time points in the data passed to `AMiGA`.
 Users can pass a single integer (e.g. `--interval 900`) or specify the interval for each plate (e.g. `--interavl "ER1_PM1-1:600;ER1_PM1-2:900;ER1_PM2-1:450"`).
 For the latter option, users must pass the `Plate_ID` followed by a colon (`:`) followed by the interval.
 User can set the interval for multiple plates by concatenating arguments with a semicolon (`;`) The default is 600 seconds.
-The default can be also modified in the `libs/config.py` file.
+The default can be also modified in the `libs/config.py` file (see [Configure default parameters](/amiga/doc/configuration.html)).
 In addition, user can modify the unit of time in the data input and output.

 `-sfn` or `--skip-first-n`